Tony D'Angelo: The D'Angelo Family (2022–2025)

-D'Angelo faced Wes Lee for the NXT North American Championship on the December 27 episode of NXT but lost after interference from Dijak.
-The following week on NXT, D'Angelo turned face by challenging Dijak to a match at NXT: New Year's Evil on January 10, 2023, which he lost.
-He then defeated Dijak on the March 7 episode of NXT: Roadblock in a Jailhouse Street Fight.
+D'Angelo unsuccessfully challenged Wes Lee for the NXT North American Championship on the December 27 episode of NXT after a distraction from Dijak.
+The following week, he turned face by challenging Dijak to a match at NXT: New Year's Evil on January 10, 2023, but lost.
+He then defeated Dijak on the March 7 at NXT: Roadblock in a Jailhouse Street Fight.
 At NXT Stand & Deliver on April 1, D'Angelo and Stacks failed to win the NXT Tag Team Championship in a triple threat match.
-The D'Angelo Family entered a brief feud with Pretty Deadly, defeating them on April 25 at Spring Breakin in a trunk match.
-On July 30, at NXT: The Great American Bash, D'Angelo and Stacks defeated Gallus to win the NXT Tag Team Championship, the first championship in his wrestling career.
-They defeated The Dyad (Rip Fowler and Jagger Reid) in their first title defense on the August 15 episode of NXT.
+After defeating Pretty Deadly in a trunk match at Spring Breakin on April 23, they defeated Gallus to win the NXT Tag Team Championship on July 30 at NXT The Great American Bash.
 At NXT No Mercy on September 30, D'Angelo and Stacks retained the titles against Out the Mud (Lucien Price and Bronco Nima), The Creed Brothers, and Angel Garza and Humberto Carrillo in a fatal four-way tag team match.
-On the October 24 episode of NXT: Halloween Havoc, D'Angelo and Stacks lost the titles to Chase University (Andre Chase and Duke Hudson), ending their first reign at 86 days, but they would later regain the titles from Chase and Hudson on the November 14 episode of NXT.
-During this time, Adriana Rizzo became a part of the D'Angelo Family, feuding with Price, Nima and Jaida Parker of OTM, leading to a six-person mixed tag team match at NXT Vengeance Day on February 4, which the D'Angelo Family won.
+On the October 24 episode of NXT: Halloween Havoc, D'Angelo and Stacks lost the titles to Chase University (Andre Chase and Duke Hudson), ending their first reign at 86 days, but they regained the title on the November 14 episode of NXT.
+During this time, Adriana Rizzo became a part of the D'Angelo Family, feuding with Price, Nima and Jaida Parker of OTM, whom they defeated in a six-person mixed tag team match at NXT Vengeance Day on February 4.
 On the February 13, 2024 episode of NXT, D'Angelo and Stacks lost the titles to Dusty Rhodes Tag Team Classic winners Bron Breakker and Baron Corbin, ending their second reign at 91 days.